elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 ### What is a Data Structure

-The implementation of an abstract data type can be refered to a data sturcture but intuitivly:
+The implementation of an abstract data type can be refered to a data sturcture but intuitivly is a way of organizing data so it can be used effectively.

 * A data structure is a format for accessing, storing, organizing, or structuring data.